How To Deal With Stress

 1. Relief Stress – Exercise!

 More than likely, you’re already aware that exercise is good for your health.

-However, exercise has also been proven to provide excellent stress-relief benefits as well.
+But, exercise has also been proven to provide excellent stress-relief benefits as well.

 Many people fail to exercise because they feel too stressed and busy to fit exercise into their day.

-However, any form of exercise can be instrumental in relieving stress.
+Any form of exercise can be instrumental in relieving stress.